- District of Columbia

 Nicole T. Livingston

 Nicole T. Livingston is a partner at Council, Baradel, Kosmerl & Nolan, PA.
-She concentrates her practice primarily in the areas of estate planning and elder law, with a focus on special needs and advanced tax planning.
+She concentrates her practice primarily in the areas of estate planning, estate and trust administration, and elder law, with a focus on special needs and advanced tax planning.

 Ms. Livingston began her legal career as a Judicial Law Clerk to the Honorable Michael E. Loney of Anne Arundel County Circuit Court.
-She is a member of the Estates & Trusts Section, Property Law Section, and Elder & Disability Sections of the Maryland State Bar Association, as well as a member of the National Academy of Elder Law Attorneys.
-She participates in events with the Anne Arundel County chapter of the state bar and Women's Bar Association and is an accredited attorney with the Department of Veteran Affairs.
+She is a member of the Estates & Trusts Section, Property Law Section, and Elder & Disability Sections of the Maryland State Bar Association, a member of Wealth Counsel, as well as a member of the National Academy of Elder Law Attorneys (NAELA).
+She participates in events with the Anne Arundel County chapter of the state bar and Women's Bar Association.

 Prior to becoming an attorney in 2003, Nicole worked as a speech-language pathologist in a variety of settings from home health care to hospitals with the majority of her time spent in skilled nursing facilities.
 Her medical background compliments her practices of estate planning and elder law.

 - Maryland State Bar Association